ceilican/MantisWiki/Alan-Mc:-Testing-fast-download.md

 Then windows does not support paths in `application.ini` or `NativePRNG` had to fix that.

 Run began successfully at 14.50 pm Wednesday 2nd August.
+(Stopped 3 times to check launch error fix on Windows. )